BIO

 LONG BIO

-A native of northern NY, Bellor earned a PhD in music composition at Eastman School of Music, a Master of Music degree in composition at Syracuse University, and a Bachelor of Arts degree in music at Cornell University.
+A native of northern NY, Bellor holds degrees from Eastman School of Music (PhD), Syracuse University (MM), and Cornell University (BA).
 She is Assistant Professor of Music Composition at the University of Nevada, Las Vegas, where she is Artistic Director of the contemporary music series, Nextet.
+In addition to music, she maintains an active lifestyle of running and fitness and enjoys embarking on new adventures.
 For more information, visit www.jenniferbellor.com.

 SHORT BIO